 10. Compact Vanity for Small Bathrooms

-Small bathrooms need vanities under 30 inches wide that still function well.
-Wall-mounted options save floor space while drawers maximize storage in limited square footage.
-Choose a smaller sink positioned to one side to create usable counter space.
-Add a medicine cabinet above for extra storage without taking up room.
-This thoughtful approach proves you don’t need a huge bathroom to have a functional, attractive vanity.
+Small bathrooms need vanities under 30 inches wide that still actually function properly.
+Wall-mounted options save floor space while drawers make the most of limited square footage.
+Position the sink to one side to create usable counter space and add a medicine cabinet above for extra storage without taking up any room.
+Small bathroom does not have to mean compromised vanity.

 11. Marble Top Vanity for Luxury Feel

-Marble instantly elevates any vanity from basic to luxurious.
-The natural veining creates visual interest while the smooth surface stays cool and elegant.
-Real marble needs sealing but engineered marble offers similar beauty with less maintenance.
-Pair with brass or gold fixtures to enhance the upscale feel.
-This investment makes sense in master bathrooms where you want that spa-like atmosphere every day.
+Marble takes any vanity from ordinary to genuinely luxurious — the natural veining creates visual interest while the smooth surface stays cool and elegant.
+Real marble needs sealing but engineered marble gives you similar beauty with far less maintenance.
+Pair with brass or gold fixtures and the whole thing looks like a proper spa.

 12. Open Shelf Vanity for Easy Access